 We started by helping the Product team design different conceptual models and interaction maps to see how our existing and future products or solutions would fit together.
 It was a great exercise to practice systems thinking.

-The "utility bar": the starting point of our tools and utilities offering
+The “utility bar", starting point of Catalog's tools and services offering

 → Discover, browse, research and acquire assets (Home)